minoa-lang/reference/src/package-structure.md

 A package can contain any number of artifacts, allowing related code to be shared as a single unit, meaning that if a project is split up in modularized components, they can still be easily distributed, without having to result to sub-naming.

+A package may have a name starting with a digit.

 ### Groups [↵](#package-structure)

 Packages may also be part of a group, this is a logical grouping of packages, but unlike packages, they are an optional part of code distribution.